|

 men have neglected to empty it.
 Newspapers blow everywhere, and there is no

-chance that the men will come again in the week.
+chance that the men will come back to see what they missed.

 BUS SERVICES